 What is phishing?
-How to protect yourself from scam emails and more | ZDNet
+Everything you need to know to protect yourself from scam emails and more | ZDNet

 Most newer versions of Office automatically disable macros, but it's worth checking to ensure that this is the case for all the computers on your network - it can act as a major barrier to phishing emails attempting to deliver a malicious payload.

+Multi-factor authentication also provides a strong barrier against phishing attacks because it requires an extra step for cyber criminals to overcome in order to conduct a successful attack.
+According to Microsoft, using multi-factor authentication blocks 99.9% of attempted account hacks.

-The future of phishing
+What is the future of phishing?

 It might have been around for almost twenty years, but phishing remains a threat for two reasons - it's simple to carry out - even by one-person operations - and it works, because there's still plenty of people on the internet who aren't aware of the threats they face.
 And even the most sophisticated users can be caught out from time to time.

-For seasoned security personnel or technologically savvy people, it might seem strange that there are people out there who can easily fall for a 'You've won the lottery' or 'We're your bank, please enter your details here'.
+For seasoned security personnel or technologically savvy people, it might seem strange that there are people out there who can easily fall for a scam claiming 'You've won the lottery' or 'We're your bank, please enter your details here'.

-But there are billions of people in the world who don't regularly use the internet or are just unaware that the internet is something which criminals might use to target them.
-Unfortunately, criminals are there looking to scam and deceive people and it's easiest to do it to people who are naive or overly trusting.
-And the low cost of phishing campaigns and the extremely low chances of scammers getting caught means it remains a very attractive option for fraudsters.
+On top of this, the low cost of phishing campaigns and the extremely low chances of scammers getting caught means it remains a very attractive option for fraudsters.

-Because of this, phishing will continue as cyber criminals look to profit from stealing data and dropping malware in the laziest way possible.
+Because of this, phishing will continue as cyber criminals look to profit from stealing data and dropping malware in the easiest way possible.
 But it can be stopped and by knowing what to look for and by employing training when necessary, you can try to ensure that your organisation doesn't become a victim.

-READ MORE ON CYBER CRIME
+MORE ON CYBER CRIME

 - Ransomware: An executive guide to one of the biggest menaces on the web

 - Want to improve cybersecurity?
-Try phishing your own employees [TechRepublic]
+Try phishing your own employees TechRepublic

 - Phishing-as-a-service is making it easier than ever for hackers to steal your data

-- Comey: Russian hacking 'massive effort' against US elections [CNET]
+- Comey: Russian hacking 'massive effort' against US elections CNET

 - Google bolsters security to prevent another Google Docs phishing attack